The people we don’t see.

 Chief Executive Officer, Oxfam Great Britain (UK)

-In his presentation, Dr Danny Sriskandarajah discusses what the new humanitarianism for a new era should look like.
 The global context is changing, but the need for humanitarian aid continues.
 As we move forward from past developments in the sector, Dr Sriskandarajah calls for a humanitarian system that is not only focused on ‘what’ we do, but ‘how’ we do it.
 These hows are: keeping people safe, accountability, and innovation.
 By integrating these values into humanitarian work, we may build a new humanitarianism based on solidarity, mutual liberation, diversity, and resilience.

 Lina Sergie Attar